alisha-m/geowave-admin-console/README.md

 ## Getting Started

-[Optional]
-In the admin-console directory, install the Angular CLI in your local project by running
+On your computer, install the Angular CLI in your local project by running.

-    npm install @angular/cli
+    npm install -g @angular/cli

 Launch the server by running